fjdrjr/titanqwerty/README.md

 ## Installing

+App can be foud in [Playstore](https://play.google.com/store/apps/details?id=de.fjdrjr.titanqwerty).

+If you can not use the Playstore for whatever reason:
-1. Download the forked .apk with Unihertz Titan Pocket support from the [release](https://github.com/fjdrjr/finqwerty/releases) section
+1. Download the forked .apk with Unihertz Titan / Titan Pocket support from the [release](https://github.com/fjdrjr/finqwerty/releases) section
 2. On your Titan pocket, tap the .apk file to install it
    NOTE: Unknown sources must be enabled to install the App from file.
-2. Accept eventual security warnings

 ## Enabling

 1. Open app and tap on "physical keyboard settings"
 2. Tap on "aw9523-key" - that is the name of Titan Pocket's physical keyboard device
 3. Tap on "Add layouts" underneath the offered selection
-4. Scroll down the list until you find "FinQwerty Unihertz Titan Pocket"
+4. Scroll down the list until you find "TitanQwerty Unihertz Titan Pocket"
 5. Enable the switch behind the desired layout
 6. Go back and choose the layout you just enabled in the step before as your active keyboard layout

-## Titan Pocket specific
+## Titan Pocket / Titan (original) specific

 NOTE 1: This layout files are designed for use with virtual keyboard turned of since the additional characters are mapped to SYM+letter